Paul Guest (rower): International representative rowing

 As the national coxless pair champions of 1968 Guest and Ramage were selected as Australia's pair entrants for the 1968 Summer Olympics and Guest was named captain of the Australian rowing squad.
 In the course of the semi-final, when leading the field a short distance from the finish, Ramage suffered acute oxygen loss from the high-altitude venue and they were overrun on the line.
 They missed the final and ultimately won their B final, in a time 6 seconds faster than the East Germans, who won the gold medal.
 Guest and Ramage finished in seventh place overall in the event.

 Guest rowed on after his third Olympics and was back in the successful Victorian King's Cup eights of 1969 and 1970.
 For the 1970 World Rowing Championships in St Catharines the Vic King's Cup eight provided the stern four and the three-seated Kerry Jelbart.
 The bow pair were from South Australia and Michael Morgan at three the sole New South Welshman.
 Guest held onto his five-seat and the eight rowed to a fifth-place finish in the final.

 After retirement from the elite level Guest coached the 1975 Victorian men's eight to a third place in that year's King's Cup.
 In 2000 he was awarded the Australian Sports Medal and in 2011 inducted into the Victorian Rowing Hall of Fame.
 He served terms as President of the Banks Rowing Club and as Chairman of Rowing Australia Appeals Tribunal.

 From 2009 to 2015 Guest rowed competitively at masters regattas in crews with David Ramage.
 At the 2015 World Rowing Masters Regatta, they won four gold medals.

 Guest was the first 70-year-old to beat a seven-minute time for a 2000 m ergo.
 In March 2015 Guest broke the world record for the 75–79 year age category at the World Indoor Rowing Championships in Boston, USA.
+In 2019, at age 80, he set a 2,000 meter indoor rowing world record (7:26.6) for his age category.